 Some people have an intolerance for ambiguity and the lack of information.
 This ambiguity can be cleared up using scientific methods and explanations.
 It can also reduce the deficit of knowledge.
 However, more often than not, a scientific approach does not guarantee complete information and leads to more questions.
 Astrology offers another way to remove this ambiguity and lack of information – by explaining things supernaturally.

 These reasons have a few things in common – stress, discomfort due to uncertainty, negative emotions, negative life-events, the burden of accountability, and responsibility.
-There also is an aversion to taking more laborious steps to find answers which may or may not leave the person satisfied.
+There also is an aversion to taking more laborious steps to find answers which may or may not leave the person satisfied or comforted.
 Astrology gives the easiest solution to these stressful situations.

 Evidence points toward the idea that believers are motivated to believe because of the uncertainties and anxieties associated with modern life.
 And, it is more attractive to people with an intermediate understanding of science.